keskival/sleeping_machines/README.md

 ## Computational Challenges

 - Find a best alternative out of alternative signals.
-- Predict the future signal.D
+- Predict the future signal.

 ## Relation to Quantum Computing